 To some degree, these pledges are what we like to believe in, even those of us who know better have been tempted to give ‘free’ a go.

 We regret to advise that useful business intelligence software isn’t free - especially if you want high user adoption, and you want compatibility with an organisation’s ERP system, and you want to address industry specific challenges.
 Worse than that, companies who think free might work for now are always paying – with their money and their human resources.

 The free path is fraught with obstacles such as data limits, refresh limits, a restricted number of queries, compromised security, no drill through, no prebuilt content and the need for an expert to build any report.
 The cost of alleviating these problems can add up – expect $5000 per month, and that won’t resolve everything.

 But now to the good news.
-Subscription-based data analytics software providers offering industry-specific data solutions exist and have been honing their industry knowledge for years.
+Subscription-based, cloud data analytics software providers offering industry-specific data solutions exist and have been honing their industry knowledge for years.
 Companies like Phocas already know your data pain points and have built its software accordingly.
 The software can also be used by anyone in the business, not just analysts, IT experts or developers and a starting package with all the in-built queries starts at under $1000 per month.

-To ensure you don’t compromise on the data analytics you choose for your business, team or division, we suggest that you consider these factors when researching different suppliers.
+To ensure you don’t compromise on the business data analytics you choose for your business, team or division, we suggest that you consider these factors when researching different suppliers.

 Compatibility with your ERP system

 To ensure smooth integration with your existing systems, ask the software vendor what ERPs they are familiar with and have experience integrating with.
 If your ERP system is one they know, the integration should be smooth and timely.
 If they haven’t worked with your ERP system, then you can expect extra costs for configuration and implementation delays.

 Ask the data analytics supplier what industries they work with and whether the software comes with any pre-built content like dashboards, scorecards or metrics created specifically for sales teams, executives and procurement managers.